temporalio/temporal/docs/effect-package.md

 # `effect` package

 ## Motivation
-Acceptance or competition of Workflow Update involves 2 steps:
+Acceptance or completion of Workflow Update involves 2 steps:
 1. Corresponding history events need to be created together with mutable state updates (persistence operation),
 2. Caller of `UpdateWorkflowExecution` API should get be unblocked with Update results.